Atmospheric Attenuation

 Click here to go to our basic concepts of microwave engineering page

-Atmosperhic attenuation affects radar and communications, it is your job to know how to take this into account...
+Atmospheric attenuation affects radar, communications and remote sensing, it is your job to know how to take this into account.

 Below is the classic attenuation figure that dates back to at least 1968, in Bean and Dutton's Radio Meteorology: You should be familiar with the water absorption bands at 22, 183 and 323 GHz, and the oxygen absorption regions at 60 and 118 GH, so why not print this plot out and hang it in your cube right now?
 These regions have higher attenuation, which is not always a bad thing, if you want your signal to die off at close distances, like for example the 4G applications (you don't want the neighbors accessing all of your wireless transmissions, do you?)